ZXG818/KaiyangIQS/README.md

 ## Description
 There are three cases in this repository. *Unidimensional-rod-ejection*, *TWIGL-2D*, and *3D-rod-ejection* are the cases which has been validated in the paper.
 ### Improved quasi-static solver
 In each case, the dictionary **neutronKineticsSolver** is the solver with improved quasi-static method.
+In the dictionary neutronKineticsSolver, **adjointDiffusionFoam** is the solver of adjoint scalar flux diffusion equation, and **iqsNeutronicsFoam** is the solver with improved quasi-statics method.